 For Monolix, setScenario requires a given list of tasks, the linearization option and the list of plots.
-Every task in the list should be associated to a boolean.
+Every task in the list should be associated to a logical

-NOTE: by default the boolean is false, thus, the user can only state what will run during the scenario.
+NOTE: by default the logical is FALSE, thus, the user can only state what will run during the scenario.